Black Summoner

 Black Summoner (黒の召喚士, Kuro no Shōkanshi) is a Japanese light novel series written by Doufu Mayoi.
 It began publication online on the Shōsetsuka ni Narō novel posting website in October 2014.
 Overlap began publishing the series with illustrations by Kurogin under their Overlap Bunko imprint in June 2016.
 A manga adaptation with illustrations by Gin Ammo began serialization in Overlap's Comic Gardo website in January 2018.
-An anime television series adaptation by Satelight aired from July to September 2022.
+An anime television series adaptation produced by Satelight aired from July to September 2022.

 Plot

 Waking up in a strange new place with no memory of his past life, Kelvin learns that he's bartered away those very memories in exchange for powerful new abilities during his recent transmigration.
-Heading out into a whole new world as a Summoner—with his first Follower being the very goddess who brought him over!
+Heading out into a whole new world as a Summoner—with his first Follower being the very goddess who brought him over.
 Kelvin begins his new life as an adventurer, and it isn't long before he discovers his hidden disposition as a battle junkie.
-From the Black Knight of the Ancient Castle of Evil Spirits to the demon within the Hidden Cave of the Sage, he revels in the fight against one formidable foe after another.
+From the Black Knight of the Ancient Castle of Evil Spirits to the demon within the Hidden Cave of the Sage, he revels in the fight against one foe after another.